 - If the patient ceases to have the debilitating medical condition

 - If the qualifying patient is deceased (the designated caregiver, if any, or a legal representative of the patient shall notify the Department)

 - Of a change in the designated caregiver

-- A registered qualifying patient must carry his or her registration card at all times while in possession of marijuana.;
+- A registered qualifying patient must carry his or her registration card at all times while in possession of cannabis

-- Caregiver must not allow a registered qualifying patient who is under 18 years of age to possess marijuana at any time when not in the presence of the personal caregiver;
+- Caregiver must not allow a registered qualifying patient who is under 18 years of age to possess cannabis at any time when not in the presence of the personal caregiver

 Safely and Legally Storing Medical Cannabis